-As with email marketing, text-message marketing requires customers and clients to opt into the service.
+As with email marketing, text message marketing requires customers and clients to opt in to the service.
 Once they sign up and provide their mobile phone number, businesses have the right to send them text messages about what's going on with the business.

 - Coupons: Sending customers coupons is an easy way to drive new business.
 Consumers are always looking for a good deal, and coupons can get them in the door and spending money.

-Text-message marketing laws
+Text message marketing laws

 It is critical for a business to get permission before sending out text messages to current or prospective customers.
-Pizza giant Papa John's found out the hard way when it were sued for $250 million for sending out 500,000 illegal text messages.
+Pizza giant Papa John's found out the hard way when they were sued for $250 million for sending out 500,000 illegal text messages.
 In the end, the pizza company settled the class action lawsuit for a reported $16.5 million.

 Businesses that violate the new FCC laws face between a $500 and $1,500 fine per message.

-Text-message marketing services
+Text message marketing services

-Before choosing a text-message marketing service, businesses should look out for several things.
-In addition to the ability to send different types of messages, including auto-responders, surveys, polls and coupons, the service should have reporting tools to help businesses gauge how effective their campaigns are.
+Before choosing a text message marketing service, businesses should look out for several things.
+In addition to the ability to send different types of messages, including autoresponders, surveys, polls and coupons, the service should have reporting tools to help businesses gauge how effective their campaigns are.
 Reporting tools enable businesses to track conversations they're carrying with customers, as well as track data keyword responses, poll results and delivery rates.

 The service, which should be easy to set up and use, should also have extensive help and support options should a business run into problems.
 Top services provide support via phone, email, and live chat to deal with immediate needs in addition to offering online documentation and video tutorials to help businesses handle issues they may encounter.